 The Abruzzo earthquake

-At 3.32 a.m. on 6 April 2009, after an earthquake sequence lasting four months, a strong earthquake of magnitude 6.3 hits the territory of L'Aquila and Abruzzo.
-The earthquake caused 309 victims and more than 1500 injured, in particular in L'Aquila and Onna.
-L'Aquila, located at the epicentre of the earthquake, is seriously damaged in its residential, artistic and cultural heritage.
-It is the first time, after the seismic event in Calabria and Messina in 1908, that a city is so badly hit by an earthquake.
+At 3.32 a.m. on 6 April 2009, after a four-month-long earthquake sequence, a strong earthquake of magnitude 6.3 hit the territory of L'Aquila and Abruzzo.
+The earthquake caused 309 victims and more than 1500 injuries, in particular in L'Aquila and Onna.
+L'Aquila, located at the earthquake's epicenter, was seriously damaged in its residential, artistic, and cultural heritage.
+It was the first time, after the seismic event in Calabria and Messina in 1908, that a city was so severely hit by an earthquake.

-The earthquake continued, and on April 7 and 9 affecting an area of over 30 kilometers along the valley of the Aterno River.
-Within a month from the main shock, the national seismometric network, managed by the National Institute of Geophysics and Volcanology, records and localizes about 5 thousand shocks, of which 150 exceed magnitude 3.
+The seismic sequence continued with many aftershocks, including two on April 7 and 9, again exceeding magnitude 5 and involving an area of more than 30 kilometers along the valley of the Aterno River.
+Within a month of the main shock, the national seismometric network, managed by the National Institute of Geophysics and Volcanology, recorded and localized about 5,000 shocks, 150 of which exceeded magnitude 3.

-The extent of damage is determined partially by the magnitude of the earthquake and the presence in some cases of geological conditions that increased the movement of the ground.
-Most of the damage is due to the characteristics of the buildings, most of which are old and vulnerable.
+The extent of the damage was determined partially by the magnitude of the earthquake and, in some cases, by geological conditions that amplified ground motion.
+Most of the damage was due to the characteristics of the housing heritage, which consisted largely of vulnerable historic buildings.

 Photo: Teams engaged in search and rescue activities in Villa Sant'Angelo (L'Aquila) following the earthquake of April 6, 2009 / Marcello Scopelliti